top of page

 200 West Green Street, Champaign

-Join us as we celebrate our nation's independence with a special exhibit featuring 21 authentic founding documents on display for the first time.
-Explore the rare documents and artifacts that trace America's path from protest to independence and from revolution to nationhood.
+Thank you for joining us as we celebrate our nation's independence with a special exhibit featuring 28 authentic founding documents on display for the first time.

 Featured Highlights Include